seanreed1111/sql-recipes/recipes.md

 | NULL |    216.6000 |
 +-------+------------+
 In each case, the output row with NULL in the name column represents the overall sum or average calculated over all drivers.
-WITH ROLLUP can present multiple levels of summary, if you group by more than one column.
+WITH ROLLUP can present multiple levels of summary, if you GROUP BY more than one column.
 The following statement shows the number of mail messages sent between each pair of users:
 SELECT sender, recipient, COUNT(*)
 FROM mail GROUP BY sender, recipient;
 +---------+---------+----------+